sslab-gatech/portal/vfio.md

 ```

 ### Main function to do DMA for guest vm mem
-As the kernel driver has capability to manipulate the IOMMU page table, now it
-can generate mapping from the vfio to the HPA.
-We already have the vfio address
-passed from the kvmtool, which is the GPA region of the guest vm.
-Since we only
-have access for the HVA mapped to the GPA, it should retrieve the HPA mapped to
+IOMMU allows the device to access HPA through the IOVA.
+As VFIO allows the guest
+to configure device to utilize address in GPA, IOMMU should have a valid mapping
+translating GPA (iova) to HPA (hpa mapped to GPA) to allow device access guest
+memory accesses.

+Since we only provided information about GPA and its HVA, kernel should retrieve
-the GPA.
-Since kernel has page table accesses, it can easily retrieve the HPA.
+the HPA mapped to the GPA.
+By walking the page table, it can easily retrieve the

-The function vfio_dma_do_map is responsible for pinning the physical pages of
-the HVA used by kvmtool.
-It then invokes vfio_iommu_map to perform the mapping
-of IOVA to HPA.
-This function subsequently calls iommu_map and, finally, the map
-function within the iommu_ops.
+mapped HPA.

 ```cpp
 static int vfio_dma_do_map(struct vfio_iommu *iommu,